Olenderpj/UCCS_CS3300_Iteration-6/README.md

    `rails generate devise:views users`

+2. In <PORTFOLIO PROJECT>/config/initializer/devise.rb, Uncomment the following.
+    `# config.scoped_views = false`

+3. Change the same variable from `false` to `true`.

-2. You will be modifying the following 3 views to look like the wireframe diagrams that you created in iteration 02 earlier in the semester. <br>
+4. You will be modifying the following 3 views to look like the wireframe diagrams that you created in iteration 02 earlier in the semester. <br>
    ```diff
    + Remember to push your code changes to GitHub early and often so that you avoid losing completed work.
    ```
     1. Portfolio "Home/ Index" View <br>
+       **NOTE:** You can choose to edit either of the index pages that we have created in this class, just make sure that one of them is linked as your homepage in the /config/routes.rb file.
             - \<PORTFOLIO PROJECT\>/app/views/home/**index.html.erb** <br>
     2. User "Registration/ Sign Up" View <br>
         - \<PORTFOLIO PROJECT\>/app/views/users/registrations/new.html.erg <br>
     3. User "Login" View <br>
         - \<PORTFOLIO PROJECT\>/app/views/users/sessions/**new.html.erb** <br>

-3. Take a screenshot of each initial view to show your starting point.
+5. Take a screenshot of each initial view to show your starting point.

-4. Modify the HTML and CSS code for each of the views and push your code to GitHub when complete.<br>
+6. Modify the HTML and CSS code for each of the views and push your code to GitHub when complete.<br>

-5. Take a second screenshot of your finalized views to show your progress.
+7. Take a second screenshot of your finalized views to show your progress.

 ### _**Example Submission:**_
 ![](ExampleSubmission.png)